Offord History, Family Crest & Coats of Arms

 Early Origins of the Offord family

 The surname Offord was first found in Huntingdon, where the family was anciently seated as Lords of the Manor.
 After the Battle of Hastings in 1066, William, Duke of Normandy, having prevailed over King Harold, granted most of Britain to his many victorious Barons.
 He granted lands to his sons, nephews and other junior lines of his family, and they became known as under-tenants.
 They adopted the Norman system of surnames which identified the under-tenant with his holdings so as to distinguish him from the senior stem of the family.
 Hence, conjecturally, the surname is descended from the tenant of the lands of Offord Cluny, held by Odo from Eustace the Sheriff, a Norman noble who was recorded in the Domesday Book census of 1086.

 Early History of the Offord family

-Another 160 words (11 lines of text) covering the years 1221, 1273, 1327, and 1349 are included under the topic Early Offord History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Offord research.
+Another 80 words (6 lines of text) covering the years 1221, 1273, 1327, and 1349 are included under the topic Early Offord History in all our PDF Extended History products and printed products wherever possible.